BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   appropriate, they can also be configured to ignore messages broadcast by the same connection using a noLocal parameter.

-* has a URL that includes its creation index, i.e, the number of Durable Subscribers that the session created prior to this one.

 * returns an HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.